Gracerosen/javascript-intro/README.md

+<strong>Methods</strong>
-Methods(return info on an object/ called by appending an instance with a period ., the method name, and parentheses.) see example to test/expand on:
+	(return info on an object/ called by appending an instance with a period ., the method name, and parentheses.) see example to test/expand on:

 // Returns a number between 0 and 1
 Math.random();

-Libraries - contain methods that can be called by appending the library name with a period ., the method name, and a set of parentheses.
+<strong>Libraries<.strong> - contain methods that can be called by appending the library name with a period ., the method name, and a set of parentheses.

 Math.random();
 // ☝️ Math is the library